Job outlooks for Managers in health care

 • Nursing and residential care facilities and social assistance (NAICS 623-624): 16%

-• Windsor-Sarnia Region Very good
+• Windsor-Sarnia Region Good

 The following factors contributed to this outlook: